janenntt/CareAndShare/README.md

 | Assign users as managers   | ❌                   | ❌              | ❌        |✅      |
 | Sign up other admins       | ❌                   | ❌              | ❌        |✅      |

-## Installed Packages
-The project uses a variety of npm packages for different purposes.
-Here are some notable ones:

-- **express**: A web application framework for Node.js.
-- **vue**: A JavaScript framework for building user interfaces.
-- **nodemon**: A utility that monitors changes in your source code and automatically restarts your server.
-- **mySQL**: Node.js drivers for MySQL.
-- **bcrypt**: A library to help in hashing passwords.
-- **nodemailer**: A module to send emails from Node.js.
-- **multer**: A middleware for handling multipart/form-data, which is primarily used for uploading files.
-- **body-parser**: Parse incoming request bodies in middleware before your handlers.
-- **cookie-parser**: Parse Cookie header and populate req.cookies with an object keyed by the cookie names.
-- **express-session**: Create a session middleware with the given options.
-- **debug**: A debugging utility for Node.js applications, enabling selective debug output control.
-- **dotenv**: Loads environment variables from a .env file into process.env for Node.js applications.
-- **google-auth-library**: Provides APIs for integrating Google authentication mechanisms into Node.js applications.
-- **morgan**: HTTP request logger middleware for Node.js applications, logging incoming requests.
-- **remixicon**: A set of open-source icons designed for modern web and mobile applications.
-- **uuid**: Generates universally unique identifiers (UUIDs) according to RFC standards for Node.js applications.

 ## Usage